Exploring Spartanburg, SC: “The Hub City”

 Update: The Crepe Factory unfortunately closed in 2020.
 However, there is another location in Inman, a quaint suburb just 20 min away.

 Delaney’s Irish Pub

 Delaney’s is a nice choice if you are seeking a fun casual place to enjoy a few comfort style foods.
 Nothing too fancy here, just a nice local place to enjoy a drink (32 beers on tap), a few appetizers, with 15 HDTVs to catch the game.
 The decor is pleasant and the food decent enough to warrant a visit.

 Great daytrips in the vicinity

 If you have the time you will want to explore some of the beautiful natural surroundings in the region.
-Really, the close proximity to so many beautiful waterfalls and state park is Spartanburg’s true highlight.
+Really, the close proximity to so many beautiful waterfalls and state parks is Spartanburg’s primary advantage.
 Here are a few of the best-of-the-best waterfalls within an hour or so drive.

 Pearson’s – This is a beautiful 90 foot tall waterfall easily accessible via a simple 15 minute walk.
-Pearsons is located in Saluda, NC, about 45 minutes outside of Spartanburg.
-A bit overpriced for admission, however worth it if you are not up for a lengthy hike.
+Pearson’s is located in Saluda, NC, about 45 minutes outside of Spartanburg.
+A bit overpriced for admission ($5 per person), however worth it if you are not up for a lengthy hike in the woods.

-Ravencliff Falls – Raven Cliff is located within beautiful Caesars Head State Park, located just an hour northwest.
+Ravencliff Falls – Raven Cliff is located within beautiful Caesars Head State Park, located just an hour northwest of the city.
 The falls are viewable via an observation deck located at the end of a 2.2 mile trail.
 This trail is moderate in intensity although worth the trek for the beautiful ending view.
 This trail is heavily shaded (so perfect for summer), although it really shines during the colorful autumn season.